Title_Image Title

 Purchase / Pricing Information

-The mod kits are assembled to order depending on which installation option is to be used.
+The mod kits are assembled to order.
 As such, please contact me to discuss payment information and lead times.
-Normally kits are available within 1 week depending on work commitments etc.
+Normally kits are available within 2 weeks depending on work commitments etc.

 The original run of kits for the Marshall Forum members is now over as all PCBs have been used.
-The current run however is in progress, the latest pricing is £65 UK Sterling, including postage within the EU.
-Postage to the rest of the world is an extra £7.50 (using the Royal Mail Airsure Small Package service where available).
+The current run however is in progress, the latest pricing is £79 UK Sterling, including postage within the EU.
+Postage to the rest of the world is an extra £9.00 (using the Royal Mail Internation Tracked and Signed service where available).

 Developed by GDRS Technical Services